 Dar es Salaam

 Dar es Salaam is Tanzania’s largest city and its economic capital.
 Located in a quiet bay off the Indian Ocean coast, the city has grown in economic importance to become a prosperous centre in the EastAfrican region.
 Its bustling harbour is the main port in Tanzania and its industrial area produces products for export and use throughout the country.
-Government offices all have their main base in Dar es Salaam, and diplomatic missions and non-governmental organisations in the country all have a presence in this bustling urban city.
+Government offices all have their main base in Dar es Salaam, and diplomatic missions and non-

 During German occupation in the early 20th Century, Dar es Salaam was the centre of colonial administration and the main contact point between the agricultural mainland and the world of trade and commerce in the Indian Ocean and Swahili coast.
 Remnants of colonial presence, both German and British, can still be seen in the landmarks and architecture around the city.
 The National Museum, the Village Museum, and many colourful markets are well worth a visit.
 Numerous historical landmarks, including St Joseph’s Cathedral, the White Father’s Mission House, the Botanical Gardens, and the old State House make for an interesting walking tour around the waterfront and city centre.